umrlastig/atlantis-dataset/README.md

 | Train batch size   | 16           | 32             |
 | Training epochs    | 100          | 10             |
 ### Results
+#### F1-Scores for Varying Context Window Sizes
-Mean micro F1-score with standard deviation over five runs for varying context window ($W$) sizes for: entity extraction, relation extraction from gold entity annotations, and end-to-end entity and relation extraction (e2e) from best predicted entity annotations ($W=248$ for monolingual, $W$ =200 for multilingual).
+Mean micro F1-score with standard deviation over five runs for varying context window ($W$) sizes for: entity extraction, relation extraction from gold entity annotations, and end-to-end entity and relation extraction (e2e) from best predicted entity annotations ($W$ = 248 for monolingual, $W$ = 200 for multilingual).
 For each task, the highest F1-score over all context window sizes for each base encoder is in **bold**, and the overall highest F1-score over all context window sizes and both base encoders is indicated with an asterisk (*).

 | Context Window | Entity / Mono. | Entity / Multi. | Relation / Mono. | Relation / Multi. | e2e / Mono.     | e2e / Multi.   |
 |----------------|----------------|-----------------|------------------|-------------------|-----------------|----------------|